The Top Essential Oils For Body Odor

-Regularly using over the counter deodorants and antiperspirants can cause a chemical buildup on the skin over time.
-Even if you aren’t a super sweater, it can be important to give your underarms the occasional detox.
+Regularly using over the counter deodorant or antiperspirant can cause a chemical buildup on the skin over time.
+Even if you aren’t a super sweater in the underarm area, it can be important to give your sweat glands the occasional detox.
 An effective armpit detox can help the body eliminate toxins and keep you smelling fresh.

 Researchers at The University Of Oxford recently discovered that skin-dwelling bacteria convert a specific protein from an odorless compound into stinky sweat.
 Now that we know more about the source of body odor, it’s easier than ever to combat.
 Along with good ole’ fashioned soap and water, several essential oils can help clear away odor-causing bacteria.

-Are you ready to give your armpits a much-needed detox and discover new,natural body products for keeping your body smelling fresh?
+Are you ready to learn how to detox your armpits and discover new, natural body products for keeping your body smelling fresh?
 In this guide, we’ll share our 7 favorite essential oils for body odor.
 Specifically, ones that can help eliminate that unwanted underarm odor.

 Tea Tree Essential Oil

 Tea Tree essential oil is a natural astringent and antiseptic.
 Astringents remove excess moisture, providing natural sweat-wicking properties.
-In addition, Tea Tree boasts the following properties:
+In addition, using Tea Tree oil for underarms boasts the following properties:

 Antibacterial effects – As noted, sweat perspiration is bad in large part because of bacteria that dine on sweat molecules, breaking them down into more odorous compounds.
 Tea Tree essential oil has known antibacterial properties, which can help kill off the bacteria responsible for sweat’s scent.